rafia17/Zooniverse_SLSN/README.md

 $ python run.py
 ```

+Take a look at config.ini. which contains important parameters for this example.
+The example script queries the lasair kafka stream at ```KAFKA_SERVER```

-# In development
+## In development

-## Realtime processing of volunteer classifications with Caesar
+Realtime processing of volunteer classifications with Caesar

 ### Installation